GrahamLea/simple-log/etc/README.txt

 * Programmatic access to the log formats
 * Ability to turn logging off for a class/package (rather than just down to "Fatal")
 * Option to use a different filename/location for the default SimpleLog instance's properties
-* Ability to print the log level in the output

 If you think you need one of these features, or some other feature, please feel free to contact me and I should be able to hack it up within a couple of days (assuming I haven't gone camping).